-You will also need to:
+You need to:

-- set an appropriate frequency (1KHz works well) by configuring the clock prescalar and the TOP value (stored in ICR1) - set the duty cycle by writing to the output compare register OCR1B - set PB2 as an output pin to enable the PWM output (this is already done in the LEDInit function).
+- configure OC1B so it is cleared on compare match and set at bottom (see table 16-2). - set an appropriate frequency (1KHz works well) by configuring the clock prescalar and the TOP value (stored in ICR1) - change the duty cycle when the button is pressed or released by changing the value in register OCR1B

-Checkoff: Write the code using the PWM system to dim the LED when the button is pressed.
+Checkoff: Show the code using the PWM system to dim the LED when the button is pressed.
 Note how adding code (e.g. delay(100)) in the main loop no longer impacts the dimming.
+Be sure to show us how you got 1Khz clock.